Home > People > John Kingston

 John handles complex commercial litigation in state and federal courts across the nation.

-John is a vigorous and resourceful advocate who works closely with clients through all stages of litigation to understand the core issues of each dispute and to develop litigation strategies that efficiently achieve his client's goals.
+John is a vigorous and resourceful advocate who works closely with clients through all stages of litigation to understand the core issues of each dispute and to develop litigation strategies that efficiently achieve his clients' goals.

-John routinely works with cross-disciplinary teams in specialized practice areas.
-He is adept at understanding industry-specific disputes and persuasively presenting his clients' positions to judges and juries that are not industry experts.
+John routinely works with cross-disciplinary teams in specialized practice areas and is adept at understanding industry-specific disputes and persuasively presenting his clients' positions to judges and juries that are not industry experts.
 John has tried cases involving allegations of patent infringement, civil conspiracy, breach of fiduciary obligations, antitrust violations, trademark infringement, false advertising, professional malpractice, and claims arising under the Supremacy Clause and Commerce Clause of the United States Constitution.

+John is a Senior Fellow in the Litigation Counsel of America, a peer-selected honorary society for trial lawyers representing less than one-half of one percent of American lawyers.
+Fellows are selected based upon excellence and accomplishments in trial work and superior ethical reputation.
 John is a former law clerk to the Hon.
-Boyce F. Martin, Chief Judge of the United States Court of Appeals for the Sixth Circuit and to the Hon.
+Boyce F. Martin, Chief Judge of the United States Court of Appeals for the Sixth Circuit, and to the Hon.
 Carol E. Jackson, Chief Judge of the United States District Court for the Eastern District of Missouri.

 Maryland Heights, et al., v.
 TracFone Wireless, Inc. and Springfield, Missouri v.
 TracFone Wireless, Inc.